Whalley-Smythe-Gardiner baronets

 Sir John Whalley-Smythe-Gardiner, 1st Baronet, (1743–1797), Bath, 1780, bust length pastel portrait (12 × 9 inches), signed and dated by Lewis Vaslet (1742–1808), Bath, 1780.

-The Whalley-Gardiner, later Whalley-Smythe-Gardiner Baronetcy, of Roch(e) Court in the County of Southampton, was a title in the Baronetage of Great Britain.
-It was created on 14 January 1783 for John Whalley-Gardiner, Member of Parliament for Westbury, with remainder, failing male issue, to his brothers and their issue male.
-Born John Whalley, he was the second cousin and heir of Sir William Gardiner, 3rd and last Baronet, of Roche Court (dsp.
-1779), and assumed the additional surname of Gardiner on succeeding to the Gardiner and Brocas estates.
-The second Baronet (brother of the first Baronet) assumed the additional surname of Smythe on succeeding to those estates.
-The third Baronet was High Sheriff of Hampshire in 1810.
-The title became extinct on the death of the fourth Baronet in 1868.
+The Whalley-Gardiner, later Whalley-Smythe-Gardiner baronetcy, of Roch(e) Court in the County of Southampton, was a title in the Baronetage of Great Britain.
+It was created on 14 January 1783 for the landowner John Whalley-Gardiner, Member of Parliament for Westbury.
+It was created with special remainder, failing male issue, to his brothers and their issue male.

+Born John Whalley, he was the son of Robert Whallyy, M.D. of Blackburn and his wife Grace Gardiner.
+His mother was the daughter of Bernard Gardiner, and the heir of his mother's first cousin the 3rd Baronet of the Gardiner baronets of Roche Court.
+He assumed the additional surname of Gardiner on succeeding to the Gardiner estates.
+He further inherited Arncott Manor, Cuddesdon in 1787 from Barbara Smythe, another cousin of his mother, and added Smythe as middle name in his hyphenated name.

+The 2nd Baronet, brother of the 1st Baronet, assumed the additional surname of Smythe on succeeding to the Smythe property.
+The 3rd Baronet was High Sheriff of Hampshire in 1810.
+The title became extinct on the death of the 4th Baronet in 1868.

 Sir James Whalley-Smythe-Gardiner, 2nd Bt.
 (1748–1805) (detail).

-Jane Elizabeth Whalley-Smythe-Gardiner, daughter of the second Baronet, was the grandmother of John Jellicoe, 1st Earl Jellicoe.
-Mary Anna, third daughter of the third Baronet, was the wife of the historian and Royal Navy captain Montagu Burrows.

-Clerk Hill, Lancashire, residence of the Rev. John Master Whalley (died 1861).

-The fourth and last baronet's only daughter, Mabel Katharina Whalley-Smythe-Gardiner (1863–1892), inherited Roche Court and married (1887) Henry Fielden Rawstorne (same family as Atherton Rawstorne), their younger but surviving daughter, Mabel Dorothy Rawstorne (1889–1936), inherited and in February 1924 married a widower, Sir William De Salis (1858–1939).
-She left on her death several Whalley-Smythe-Gardiner portraits to George, 2nd Earl Jellicoe, her third cousin.